 Get the Grass-Fed Steak Tacos With Cowgirl Salsa recipe and nutrition info here.

 2. Hearty Gazpacho Bowl

+This chilled soup is packed with chickpeas, corn and avocado to boost satiety with a balance of fat, protein and fiber.
 "This gazpacho bowl uses corn for texture, and its sweetness balances out the spice from the flavorful serrano," says Jones.

 "If you aren't into cold soups, this can easily be used as a salsa to garnish other dishes or to dip tortilla chips into," she adds.